joshHug/LeidenITP/assignments/assignment4.md

 ## Grading

+The template for this assignment consists of 3 files: `merge_sort.py`, `person.py`, and `load_names.py`.
+It is mandatory to use these files and also it is highly recommended.
+In the files, you can also find more information on what to do where.
+You are allowed to add more functions.
+You are not allowed to change the code that is provided.
+So, you can not change the `init` of the `Person` class.
+Also, you need to use both functions for merge sort.
+Also, you need to use the create_persons_list for the tests.

 *Implementing the basic functionality will give you 5.5 points out of 10.*
-**Basic functionality**, this can be split in the following items:
+**Basic functionality**, this can be split into the following items:
-- Merge sort should be implemented recursive.
+- Merge sort should be implemented recursively.
 (2 points)
 - Default merge sort should be done by comparing objects e.g. `Person` objects (not attributes of objects or the return of methods).
-When objects are equal the original order should be preserved. `Person` class objects should be compared/sorted on default on their height.
+When objects are equal the original order should be preserved. `Person` class objects should be compared/sorted by default on their height.
 (1 point)
 - You should be able to reverse sort using the default argument `reverse`.
 (1 point)
 - When a `Person` class object is printed it should show you the information of the object in a readable way.
 Thus, it should mention the name, weight, height, and age.
 (0.5 points)
-- The file `names.txt` should be loaded in correctly.
+- The file `names.txt` should be loaded incorrectly.
 (0.5 points)
 - Include comments to explain the difficult parts of your code.
 It is generally good practice to write a comment for each code block.
 (0.5 points)

 *The remaining 4.5 points can only be obtained after completing the basic functionality.
-The following additional functionality will get you the additional 4.5 points, the grade is capped at a 10.
+The following additional functionality will get you an additional 4.5 points, the grade is capped at a 10.
 Note, that completing the basic functionality does not mean flawless implementation.
 If you make a mistake in the basic functionality, you can still get additional points.*

 **Sorting with key arguments**: You should sort the list using the key argument in merge sort based on the following characteristics of the `Person` class, as a reminder you are not allowed to use `Person` class attributes outside the `Person` class itself: (1 point)
 - age